build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 # Name Resolution

+## Preface: the shape of our internet

+First, let's check out what our little internet looks like:

+![our-inter-network](../img/nr-multicast.svg)

+The significant things to note about this internet are that we have 2 machines on one network, `host-c` and `host-f` are on `6.0.0.0/8`, and we added a new host, `host-h` to the `4.0.0.0/8` network. `host-h` is only one hop away from `host-c` and `host-f`.
+This means that requests from `host-h` <=> `host-c` only need to be routed through one router.
+This simplifies what we're looking at when we are checking what's happening on our internet.
+We wanted to have a request path that involved one and only one router; adding `host-h` handled that for us.

 ## Goal

 In the last chapter, we kinda cheated...
 We used our docker-compose.yaml file to insert entries into our `/etc/hosts` file for name resolution.
 In the real world, we don't have an option to modify the `/etc/hosts` files on every machine on the internet.
 In this chapter, we've removed those `/etc/hosts` entries, so we're starting back in the same place.
-So what can we do to solve this problem without using our little Docker hack?
+What can we do to solve this problem without using our little Docker hack?

-Let's review what our little internet looks like:

-![our-inter-network](../img/nr-multicast.svg)

-**TODO:** explain addition of host-h to diagram (need a machine one hop away) **TODO:** add host-h to docker-compose

 Let's start with the simplest thing we can do on our little internet to provide name resolution without using Docker or manually editing `/etc/hosts`.
 We're gonna head down the route of using a [multicast](../../../chapters/glossary.md#multicast) solution called `avahi`.
 By the end of this chapter, you should be able to `ping` or use `links` to reach each host on our little internet.